TheGuilb/TheGuilb/README.md

 <a href="https://www.npmjs.com/"><img alt="npm" src="https://img.shields.io/badge/-NPM-CB3837?style=flat-square&logo=npm&logoColor=white" /></a>

 ## About Pierre Guilbault
-Born in Atlanta, GA but raised in Vancouver B.C.
-I have had the fortunate experiences of living in culturally ecclectic cities in North America and Europe.
+Born in Atlanta, GA but raised in Vancouver B.C. :Canadian Flag: I have had the fortunate experiences of living in culturally ecclectic cities in North America and Europe.
 From Vacouver, to New York, and reccently Paris, not only have I lived in large bustling cities, but because of the type of work I have been doing up until now I have been able to travel a lot as well.
 Before Covid, and still to this day, I was/am a dance artist.
 I have performed all over Europe and the United States, I have also traveled with work and for pleasure to Asian, Arab, and European countries.

 A year ago, when the pandemic first hit, I was staying with friends in Brittany in the north of France.
 After a few weeks time started to be plentiful and empty, so I began some self-taught coding research.
 I started with python, and then quickly added HTML, CSS, COBOL, and eventually Ruby.
 I thouroughly enjoyed the endless possibilities and the creativity I was able to couple with my analytical and logical interests from school when I was a chemistry and math major.